vickOnRails/whereapi-documentation/docs/basics.md

 }
 ```

-The messages are user friendly and will be helpful to both you, the developer and users of the apps you're building.
+The `message` field contains a user-friendly message and will be helpful to both you, the developer, and users of the apps you're building.

 ### Common Error Messages

-- Exceeded API limits
+- Exceeded daily API limits (492) -
-- Not found
-- Wrong request
-- Wrong parameters
+- Not found (404) - The resource in question was not found.
+This could be an entity or an endpoint
+- Unprocessable entity (422) - The fields you sent to the backend are incorrect
+- Authentication error.
+Please attach an API key to your requests (401) - The API key was not attached to the Request.
+- Invalid API Key (401) - wrong API key.
+Ensure your API key is correct.

 Understanding these shouldn't be hard for you if you're familiar with building APIs.
-But you can always tweet at me if you're find any of these difficult to understand.
+But you can [tweet](https://twitter.com/vick_OnRails) at me if you find any of these difficult to understand.

 ## Reference

-If you're quite familiar with APIs and you get the hang of WhereAPI, you can go through the reference and see the exact use case you're looking for.
-You could also look at the examples for common use cases.
+If you've worked with APIs before and get the hang of WhereAPI, you can go through the References and see the exact use case you're looking for.
+There's also an Examples section that covers other basic use cases too.

 ## The tutorial

-The next section is a tutorial to show how you might approach using the API.
-We're going to build a simple directory of all Nigerian states and their local governments areas.
-The easiest setup is a `nextjs` site with 2 views.
+We're going to build a simple directory of all Nigerian states and their local government areas.
+The aim is to show how you might use this API in a ReactJS setup.

+:::info
+More examples will be added in the future